wenhuili324/wenhuili.github.io/_posts/2025-04-15-welcome-to-jekyll.md

 layout: post
 ---

 Hi!
-I’m Wenhui Li, a researcher with 7+ years of experiences working at the intersection of computational science, chemical and biological engineering, and machine learning.
+I’m Wenhui Li, a postdoc researcher in Prof. [Vikram Jadhao's group][research_lab] at Indiana University Bloomington.
+With 7+ years of experiences, I'm working at the intersection of computational science, chemical and biological engineering, and machine learning.

 My research focuses on soft material via computational methods, spanning from molecular-level modeling of fluid behavior at interface and in porous media to the application of AI/ML techniques for accelerating scientific discovery.
 I’m driven by the goal of making science smarter and more sustainable.